vgslavov/dev_ref/idioms_py.md

 # join is not always best
 foo = 'foo'
 bar = 'bar'
-# Best: a new string from a pre-determined # of strings, use addition
+# Better: a new string from a pre-determined # of strings, use addition
 foobar = foo + bar
 # or Best: a new string from a pre-determined # of strings, use format
 foobar = '{0}{1}'.format(foo, bar)